BullDF/topology-in-nmt/final_paper/final_paper.typ

 // Equivalent to your standard LaTeX article template

 // Variables (like \newcommand for assignment details)
-#let assignmentname = "Topology in Neural Machine Translation: A Topological
-Study of Transformers through Attention"
+#let assignmentname = "Topology in Neural Machine Translation: A Topological Study of Transformers through Attention"
 #let shortassignmentname = "Topology in Neural Machine Translation"
 #let duedate = "23 Dec 2025"
-#let authorname = "Yuwei (Johnny) Meng"

 // Page setup - equivalent to geometry package
 #set page(